Anonimy/go-spell-checker/README.md

 ## Future Work

-In order to make the script run faster, it would be interesting to use something like Trie, instead of iterating through a plain text file.
+~~In order to make the script run faster, it would be interesting to use something like BK-Trees or Trie, instead of iterating through a plain text file.~~

-In order to improve the successful cases ratio, we could fill our dictionary file `big.txt` with new words.
+In order to improve the successful cases ratio, we could fill our dictionary files with new words.
 We could take context into consideration, as well.
 Problems like `Expect yearm->year but got years` can only be solved with context.